embarklabs/embark/README.md

 ======

 [![Join the chat at https://gitter.im/iurimatias/embark-framework](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/iurimatias/embark-framework?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Embark is a framework that allows you to easily develop and deploy DApps.

+With Embark you can:
-Embark automatically deploys your contracts and makes them available in your JS code.
+* Automatically deploy contracts and make them available in your JS code.
 Embark watches for changes, and if you update a contract, Embark will automatically redeploy the contracts (if needed) and the dapp.
+* Do Test Driven Development with Contracts using Javascript.
+* Easily deploy to & use decentralized systems such as IPFS.
+* Quickly create advanced DApps using multiple contracts.

 Installation
 ======
-Requirements: geth (0.9.25), solc (0.9.23), node (0.12.2) and npm
+Requirements: geth (0.9.29), solc (0.9.23), node (0.12.2) and npm

+For specs: pyethereum, ethertdd.py

 ```Bash
 $ npm install -g embark-framework grunt-cli